divamgupta/divamgupta.github.io/_posts/2019-03-08-an-overview-of-deep-learning-based-clustering-techniques.md

 ![]({{ site.baseurl }}/assets/images/posts/deep_cluster/ae.png)

-Running K Means on representation vectors learned by deep autoencoders tend to give better results compared to running K-means directly on the input vectors.
+Running K-means on representation vectors learned by deep autoencoders tend to give better results compared to running K-means directly on the input vectors.
 For example in MNIST, clustering accuracy of K Means is 53.2% while running K-means on learned representations from auto encoders yield an accuracy of 78.9%.

 Other techniques to learn meaningful representations include :